boostscale/velox4j/README.md

 ## Project Status

-Velox4j is currently a **concet project**.
+Velox4j is currently a **concept project**.

 ## Introduction

 ### What is Velox?

 Velox is an "opensource unified execution engine" as it states.
 The project was originally funded by Meta in 2020.
 Projects often use Velox as a C++ library to accelerate SQL query executions.

 Homepages of Velox: